AARP Eye Center

 If the kitchen is the heart of the home, then the refrigerator should be considered the heart of the kitchen.
 Its cool temperatures keep foods fresh and prevent harmful germs from quickly multiplying, allowing us to keep perishable foods safer and for longer amounts of time.

 But just how long foods stay safe and fresh in the fridge can depend on precisely where and how you store them.
 It turns out there's both an art and a science to organizing your refrigerator.
-Here are five common mistakes to avoid to make the best use of this indispensable appliance.
+Here are five common mistakes to avoid in order to make the best use of this indispensable appliance.

 Mistake 1: Storing raw meat and poultry on the top shelves